Couleslaw/Project-L/docs/FunctionDocs/index.md

 Once you click an action button in the <u>Action Zone</u>, it will be **highlighted**.
 Clicking on it again will unselect it and cancel the action creation process.
 Clicking on a different action button is equivalent to pressing the selected button again and then clicking on the new action button.

 AI player actions are visualized in the same way as human player actions.
+If an AI player fails to provide a valid action, the game will simply ignore it (skip it).

 #### Place Piece